 The public relations industry has done a good job speaking out about the lack of ethnic and demographic diversity in our business – particularly at PR agencies, where middle-class whites predominate, and where C-level management is mostly Caucasian men.
 For the unpersuaded, there’s some excellent content on why ethnic diversity is critical to the future of our business.
-But I think the PR community already knows this, even though we’re sometimes vague about our commitment.
+I think the PR community already knows this, though we’re sometimes vague about our commitment.

 Yet with so much talk, why is public relations still so… well, white?
 Despite good intentions and plenty of seminars, most agencies are stubbornly homogeneous.
 Why can’t we solve this problem?
 I decided to look further than the typical reason that “there’s no pipeline.”

 The pipeline starts in college.
-Students of color may not be counseled towards communications careers, for one thing.
+Students of color may not be counseled toward communications careers, for one thing.
 More importantly, when they browse the websites of major agencies, they’re not likely to see many executives who look like them.
 Many feel that this will only change when clients – who outstrip agencies on the diversity front – insist on agency teams that reflect the population.